rickyhai11/black_hole_v1/doc/source/configuration.rst

 Configuration in [scheduler]
 ----------------------------------------

-The [scheduler] section is used by kingbird engine to periodically synchronize and rebalance the quota for each project.
+The [scheduler] section is used by playnetmano_rm engine to periodically synchronize and rebalance the quota for each project.

-configuration items for kingbird-engine
+configuration items for playnetmano_rm-engine
 """""""""""""""""""""""""""""""""""""""

 periodic_enable